Step 1

 Step 3

 Over time, conventional wheels and rails are subjected to considerable stress.
 They must be routinely maintained and fixed to remain working.
-In maglev no contact is made between the train and the guideway, so wear and tear is significantly lower.
+In maglev, no contact is made between the train and the guideway, so wear and tear is significantly lower.
 Due to this, the life cycle of maglev components is considerably longer, therefore offering more longevity.
 It would require something like a total collapse of the guideway to separate a train from its track.
 Another advantage of levitation is that these trains do not waste any friction energy.
 Maglev can turn tighter than high-speed railways can.
-This enables for the construction of guides that can explore the ground considerably better.
+This enables the construction of guides that can explore the ground considerably better.

 Step 4

 When the magnet is damaged or fractured, a new north and south pole develops, but each piece has a much lower magnetic field.
-This will have a major impact on the train performance, but it depends on which magnet is broken.
+This will have a major impact on the train’s performance, but it depends on which magnet is broken.
 When sandwich strips are broken, for example, the overall influence on the train’s performance will be extremely low.
-But if disk drives or alternating magnets are broken down, they have a major impact on the performance since the interactions of the magnetic field between the train and the concrete guides are minimal.
-The train will quickly slow down when magnetic field integration is reduced, but it gain its original speed as soon as it passes these shattered magnets.
+However, if disk drives or alternating magnets are broken down, they have a major impact on performance since the interactions of the magnetic field between the train and the concrete guides are minimal.
+The train will quickly slow down when magnetic field integration is reduced, but it gains its original speed as soon as it passes these shattered magnets.
 The broken magnets should be replaced for proper operation of the train as soon as feasible.

 Step 5

 I’ll surely advise them to stop, as striking the magnetic strips thus disturbs the northern and southern poles of the magnet, resulting in a loss of magnetic qualities.
 If trains operate on such a track, they will just fall off rather than levitate on a track, as the magnetic characteristics of the magnetic strip have been lost, it will somewhere reject the train and at times attract the train.
-As soon as the train touches the magnets on the bottom, it may causes a catastrophe.
+As soon as the train touches the magnets on the bottom, it may cause a catastrophe.

 References

 Cassat, A. &.
 (2002).
 MAGLEV projects technology aspects and choices.
-IEEE Transactions on applied superconductivity, 12(1), 915-925.
+IEEE Transactions on Applied Superconductivity, 12(1), 915-925.

 Lee, H. W. (2006).
 Review of maglev train technologies.
 IEEE transactions on magnetics, 42(7), 1917-1925.

 Yan, L. (2008).
 Development and application of the maglev transportation system.
-IEEE Transactions on Applied Superconductivity,, 18(2), 92-99.
+IEEE Transactions on Applied Superconductivity, 18(2), 92-99.